404Exist/laravel-datatable-cruds/README.md

 * you can implement any of the column methods using this symbol `|` and then type the method name `"email|sortable"`.
 * how to pass parameters to the method ?
   * if you want to pass parameters just put the prameters in half circle brackets `()` for example `|multiSelect(name,id,true)` it's the same as `->multiSelect("name", "id", true)`.
-  * If you want to pass an array as a parameter, you have to write that array in json way `{"class":"bg-danger p-2"}`.
+  * If you want to pass an array as a parameter, you have to write that array in json format `{"class":"bg-danger p-2"}`.
 * you can use these symbols `|$#` to write javascript code and set the value to column html or you can use these symbols `|$@` to write javascript code and set the value to column href.
 ```php
 $datatable->setColumns(